By J.M. Comer

 The War Eagle Reader offers a roundup of interesting news stories, questionable opinions and great comments from other team’s fans about the Auburn Tigers across the blogosphere.

 News and Recruiting Roundup

-A collection of favorable comments and interesting articles from blogs and newspapers about the Tigers.
+A collection of questionable comments from other blogs about the Auburn Tigers.

 Tide Nation is talking loud and sayin’ nothing.

 And finally, there is this classic quote (and a mental pretzel to boot) from Alabama Head Coach Nick Saban that I stumbled across in a story from July in the The Wetumpka Herald:

 The question is, how long will it take for the Tide to return to a position of relevance on the national spectrum?

 “We never, ever talk about it.
 It is what it is.
 We are where we are.
 We work every day to try to get it where we want it to be,” said Saban.